Skip to main content

 About Me

 Dr. Domby is currently accepting both MA and PhD students as his advisees.
-Current and past graduate students have researched a variety of topics including African American women in Reconstruction politics, tourism during Jim Crow, Jews during the Civil War era, education during Reconstruction, and Civil War memory among other topics.
+His graduate students have researched a variety of topics including African American women in Reconstruction politics, tourism during Jim Crow, education during Reconstruction, and Civil War memory among other topics.
 Dr. Domby works closely with his advisees to perfect their skills as a researcher, writer, and practitioner of history.

 Matthew Poirier (PhD student focused on Civil War memory)